-North and East Courts: Each apartment is equipped with a fire extinguisher that is located in either the kitchen, living room, or inside the stairwell.
+" North and East Courts: Each apartment is equipped with a fire extinguisher that is located in either the kitchen, living room, or inside the stairwell.
 Each apartment is also equipped with a battery operated smoke detector.

-- South Courts: Each apartment is equipped with a fire extinguisher that is located in either the kitchen, living room, or the bottom and top of the stairwell.
-Each apartment is also equipped with a battery operated smoke detector. - Medical Towers Townhouses and Fort Douglas Houses: Each unit is equipped with a fire extinguisher that is located in the kitchen.
-Each unit also has a battery operated smoke detector on every floor. - North and South Medical Towers: Each floor is equipped with a fire extinguisher that is located in the interior corridor.
+unit also has a battery operated smoke detector on every floor.

+- " North and South Medical Towers: Each floor is equipped with a fire extinguisher that is located in the interior corridor.
 Each apartment and interior corridor is equipped with fire sprinklers for the purpose of fire suppression.
 The fire sprinkler will not activate from the presence of smoke alone.
 The fire sprinkler is activated by excessive heat.
 The fire sprinkler could activate if tampered with.
-Each floor and apartment is equipped with a hard wired smoke detector and integrated alarm system. - Additional Information on Fire Extinguishers: It is the resident's responsibility to know where fire extinguishers are located in their apartment or building.
-If a fire extinguisher is used, residents are responsible to notify the Maintenance Office immediately (801-581-8668Extinguishers are recharged at no cost The University Fire Marshall or Maintenance staff inspect fire extinguishers at least annually.
+Each floor and apartment is equipped with a hard wired smoke detector and integrated alarm system. - " Additional Information on Fire Extinguishers: It is the resident's responsibility to know where fire extinguishers are located in their apartment or building.
+If a fire extinguisher is used, residents are responsible to notify the Maintenance Office immediately (801-581-8668) Extinguishers are recharged at no cost The University Fire Marshall or Maintenance staff inspect fire extinguishers at least annually.

-Additional Information on Smoke Detectors: .
-It is the resident's responsibility to advise the Maintenance Office whenever their smoke detector is inoperable; replacement batteries are available at the Maintenance Office at no charge.
+Additional Information on Smoke Detectors: It is the resident's responsibility to advise the Maintenance Office whenever their smoke detector is inoperable; replacement batteries are available at the Maintenance Office at no charge.